DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 The deepest invitation is to surrender to the unconstructed itself, discovering the profound freedom that lies beyond the need for any particular meaning.

+# Chapter 29: Sarah Interlude 3

-# Chapter 29: Sarah's Journey: The Glitch in the Matrix
+### Chapter 29: Sarah's Journey: The Glitch in the Matrix

 *Three months into her consciousness journey...*